 Cybis had differing motivations when it came to doing color variations on certain sculptures, and it can cause considerable confusion when seeing (or selling) them in the secondary market.
-This is because a color variation may be done for any one of five different purposes.
+This is because a color variation may have been done for any one of several purposes.

 (Note: This article does not apply to the Hall of Fame sculptures which often have different colors, but they will also be a slightly smaller overall size than the original piece upon which it is based.)